HoldenFolk/BikeRentalDApp/m5/Prototype.md

 I would add an Architecture section to talk about the requirements of each system and how they interact with each other

+## Compliance

+It is easy for PIXI's privacy officer to show compliance with law 25 since the different states of the contract are publicly accessible.

-## Summary
+## Conclusion

 By developping PIXI, we have shown that it is possible to build a micro-mobility app that offers very strong privacy guarantees to users.
 However, we are aware of the limitations that our prototype service may face in a real world context.
 Indeed, we have had to sacrifice some speed and comfort for the user in order to fulfill our privacy requirements.
 Although citizens claim to care more about their privacy, they are still reluctant to accepting the sometimes necessary tradeoffs to an enhanced privacy.
-This is called the privacy paradox[^15].
+This is called the privacy paradox[^17].

 Regardless, we hope that this proof of concept will serve as a baseline to be improved by other software developpers looking to enhance the privacy of users in the micro-mobility sector.